entomb/ink-lazyload/README.md

 ##Middleware
-If you want to do any kind of transformations before setting the innerHTML, or if you content is JSON and you need to parse.
+If you want to do any kind of transformations before setting the innerHTML, or if your content is JSON and you need to parse it, set a middleware function.
 ```html
 <div class="lazy" data-lazyload="/content/highlights" data-lazymiddleware="fooBar"></div>
 <script type="text/javascript">